A fireside chat with Andrew Essex, moderated by Catharine Hays.

 - With so many competing "solutions," what the heck are we buying?

-In this debate-style session, you’ll hear perspectives from all sides discuss the current landscape, as well as the opportunities and operational roadblocks holding us back.
+In this session, you’ll hear the current landscape, as well as the opportunities and operational roadblocks holding us back.

 Three words — trust, safety and transparency — have dominated the digital media conversation for the better part of a year.
 They are essential for building any sustainable business model in any industry and in any marketplace.
 How has trust impacted the relationship between advertiser, publisher and consumer?
 What are the economic implications of the flight to safety?
 Why is transparency a key factor in how the future will play out for the entire digital advertising ecosystem?